Top Advantages & Disadvantages of Medicare Advantage

 Medicare Advantage vs. Original Medicare

 Medicare Advantage plans are becoming more popular.
-About 60 million people are eligible for Medicare, and 51% have a Medicare Advantage plan.
+About 61 million people can get Medicare, and 54% have a Medicare Advantage plan.
 That's up from 19% in 2007.

 Original Medicare pays for about 80% of your medical costs, but there's no yearly limit on the amount you pay.
 Medicare Advantage plans have a yearly cap, which limits how much you could pay if something big happens.